UNT Housing COVID-19 Info

-- Mean Green Move-In for Fall 20 occured over a 5-day period - Friday, August 14 through Tuesday, August 18
+- Mean Green Move-In for Fall 20 occurred over a 5-day period - Friday, August 14 through Tuesday, August 18

 - Provided move-in sign up for students to identify their intended arrival date and arrival window, including early arrival requests and post-Move-In arrivals

 - Capped arrival time windows during Move-In days to no more than 15 residents per 30 minute window to better allow for social distancing in unloading locations and residence hall check-in locations

 - Providing pre-move-in COVID symptom self-monitoring form and instructions for student use in days leading up to move-in